mad-lab-fau/mad-gui/docs/plugin_importer.rst

 Importer
 ********

+Overview
+########

-This enables our GUI to load and display your specific type of data, as shown in the video form 0:10 to 0:20:
+This enables our GUI to load and display your specific type of data, as shown in the video form 0:10 to 0:20.
+Please additionally take a look at `this GIF <_static/gifs/importer.gif>`_, which shows you how your plugin gets into the GUI.

 .. raw:: html